bayesimpact/encompass/explorer/blog-pt1.md

 Legislation like the [Knox-Keene Act](https://www.dmhc.ca.gov/aboutthedmhc/lawsregulations.aspx#knoxkeene) in California enshrine ZIP codes as a fundamental unit of regulation, making their continued usage for representing population unavoidable.

 * **Accessibility**: Very low.
 The steep cost of obtaining actual route data and the restrictive terms of use pose serious challenges for using official USPS ZIP code data.
+Third-party sources for this data are common but lack transparent, reproducible methodologies<sup>[1](#footnote-third-party-vendors)</sup>.
 * **Ease-of-use**: Low.
 The frequent updates and additions mean that the data becomes out-of-date quickly.
 ZIP codes can span multiple administrative subdivisions (e.g., counties or even states), increasing the difficulty of integrating this information with other data sources.
 * **Validity**: Low, since the intended purpose of this data is to track mailing addresses, not where people live.
 In rural areas without mailing routes, this problem is crippling.
 * **Granularity**: Medium to high.
 There are roughly 42,000 ZIP codes in the United States (compared to 74,000 census tracts), so choosing a single point per ZIP code is not particularly granular.
 On the other hand, route-level data with many points per ZIP code (as used in the [Every Door Direct Mail Tool](https://eddm.usps.com/eddm/customer/routeSearch.action)) has the potential to be very granular.